 Kidney disease is a lucrative business, due to the high numbers of those suffering from the disease and the guaranteed funding provided in an earlier period of albeit limited social welfare near the end of the postwar boom.
 In 1972 Congress updated the Social Security Act to grant comprehensive Medicare coverage to anyone diagnosed with kidney failure.
 The passage of the change was celebrated at providing care to the most vulnerable.

-However, as a result of the capitalist profit motive under healthcare, Davita, Fresenius Medical Care, Satellite Healthcare and U.S. Renal Care represent the small handful of powerful corporations own the market are for-profit dialysis centers which increase the profits by underpaying staff and keeping staffing levels dangerously low.
+However, as a result of the capitalist profit motive under healthcare, Davita, Fresenius Medical Care, Satellite Healthcare and U.S. Renal Care represent a small handful of powerful corporations that own the market.
+They are for-profit dialysis centers which increase their profits by underpaying staff and keeping staffing levels dangerously low.

-A 2010 study found that dialysis patients at the two largest for-profit chains were found to have a 19 percent higher risk of death and a 24 percent higher risk than patients receiving care at the nonprofit.
+A 2010 study found that dialysis patients at the two largest for-profit chains were found to have a 19 percent higher risk of death than patients receiving care at a nonprofit.
 While the study did not name the companies, Fresenius and DaVita ranked the top two in that year and remain so.

 The powerful strike by dialysis workers must be taken into the hands of the workers themselves, who cannot rely on the SEIU or any of the corporatist trade unions tied to the Democratic Party.
 A nationwide and international struggle is unfolding against low and stagnating wages in the face of skyrocketing inflation.
 Thirty-three thousand workers at Boeing are currently in their fifth week of a powerful strike where they face similar issues with low wages in addition to the “moral injury” many healthcare workers describe.
 In each industry, corners are being cut that lead to a loss of life.
 From the plane crashes to the high mortality rates of patients due to poor staffing and conditions, these are avoidable tragedies and are permitted to occur in the name of increased profits.